-- 7. Disposal of items must be consistent with New Zealand law - 8.
-The National Librarian can consider a wide range potential disposal options, including transfer, sale, donation and destruction - 9.
-Where more than one viable option is available, disposal actions that enable ongoing public access will be prioritised - 10.
-The costs of potential disposal actions will be understood and considered and may influence disposal decisions - 11.
-If transfer to another party was agreed as part of the removal decision, no other disposal actions will be considered.
+- w Zealand law 7.
+Disposal of items must be consistent with N - 8.
+The National Librarian can consider a wide range of potential disposal options, including transfer, sale, donation and destruction - 9.
+Where more than one viable option is available, disposal ac s that enable ongoing public access will be prioritised - 10.
+The costs of potential disposal actions will be a influence disposal decisions 11.
+If transfer to another party was agreed as part of the removal decision, no alternations will be considered.